519 672 2121

 Close mobile menu

-The Canadian Cancer Society estimates that 3,300 Canadians, including 1,400 women, will be diagnosed with brain and spinal cord cancer in 2024.
+The Canadian Cancer Society estimates1 that 3,300 Canadians, including 1,400 women, will be diagnosed with brain and spinal cord cancer in 2024.

-There are supportive resources available to Canadians with a recent diagnosis of meningioma.
+For individuals who have recently received a spinal or brain meningioma diagnosis, accessing reliable information and supportive resources is critical.
 Resources are also available for caregivers of a person with a meningioma diagnosis.

 The Brain Tumour Foundation of Canada offers virtual, hybrid, and in-person support groups throughout Canada specific to caregivers and persons who have received a brain tumour diagnosis.

-If you, or someone you know, used Depo-Provera and was diagnosed with a spinal or brain meningioma, Siskinds may be able to help.
-Contact us by email: [email protected], call us toll-free at 1.800.461.6166.
+If you, or someone you know, used Depo-Provera and were recently diagnosed with a spinal or brain meningioma, Siskinds may be able to offer legal help.
+Contact our class action team by email: [email protected], call us toll-free at 1.800.461.6166.
 Quebec residents should contact Siskinds Desmeules by phone at 418.694.2009 or by email at [email protected].

 News & Views